 Development history of the UCAS-D

-The X-47B is a variant of Pegasus X-47A which was developed as a joint USAF and USN programme, called J-UCAS, in 2001.
+The X-47B is a variant of Pegasus X-47A, which was developed as a joint USAF and USN programme, called J-UCAS, in 2001.
 The programme was funded by the DARPA with Northrop Grumman as the main contractor.
-In February 2006, however, the Joint-UCAS development programme was cancelled for separate UAV development programmes by both the defence forces.
-Development of the X-47B, which had started in June 2005, was temporarily halted following the cancellation.
+In February 2006, however, the UCAS development programme was cancelled for separate UAV development programmes by both defence forces.
+Development of the X-47B, which started in June 2005, was temporarily halted, following the cancellation.

 Design and features of the X-47B

 Operations of the computer-controlled X-47B UCAS are smart and its flight control system is autonomous.
-The navigation of the UCAS is controlled by hybrid global positioning system (GPS) vision-based system.
-The flight path is preprogrammed and its operations are monitored by a mission operator.
+The navigation of the UCAS is controlled by a hybrid global positioning system (GPS) vision-based system.
+The flight path is pre-programmed and its operations are monitored by a mission operator.

-The UCAS-D will feature both probe-and-drogue of the US Navy and boom-receptacle mechanisms of the USAF for autonomous air refuelling.
+The UCAS-D features both probe-and-drogues of the US Navy and boom-receptacle mechanisms of the USAF for autonomous air refuelling.

 X-47B engine and performance details

 The X-47B is powered by a Pratt & Whitney F100-PW-220U engine and exhaust system.
-The aircraft has a high subsonic speed of about 0.45M and range of about 2,100nm.
+The aircraft has a high subsonic speed of approximately 0.45M and a range of approximately 2,100nm.
 The UCAS can fly to a maximum altitude of 40,000ft.

 Testing of the X-47B demonstration aircraft

 Two autonomous jet-powered X-47B aircraft were built under the UCAS-D programme.
-The two demonstration vehicles have similar design and hardware features, however, only one is equipped to test aerial refuelling tasks.
-They can accommodate various kinds of sensors for reconnaissance, intelligence and surveillance and have space for weapon systems.
-Payload is not installed on the demonstration units.
+The two demonstration vehicles have similar design and hardware features.
+The company is currently flight testing both of the X-47B aircraft.
+They can accommodate various kinds of sensors for reconnaissance, intelligence, and surveillance and have space for weapon systems.
+The payload is not installed on the demonstration units.

 The first X-47B, including structural proof testing, was completed by October 2009.
-Named air vehicle 1 (AV-1), the aircraft was transferred to Edwards Air Force Base (AFB) for flight testing in July 2010.
+Air vehicle 1 (AV-1), the aircraft was transferred to Edwards Air Force Base (AFB) for flight testing in July 2010.
 The second aircraft, named AV-2, arrived at the base for testing in March 2011.

 The first flight test of the UCAS-D was conducted in February 2011.
 The first catapult launch of X-47B was conducted at an onshore catapult facility at Naval Air Station Patuxent River in November 2012.
-The first at-sea test phase involving a series of deck handling trials aboard the USS Harry S. Truman (CVN 75) was completed in December 2012.
+The first at-sea test phase, involving a series of deck handling trials on board the USS Harry S Truman (CVN 75), was completed in December 2012.

-The aircraft will also be tested for launching, operating and recovering capabilities in a navy carrier operable area of 50nm.
-The carrier launch, recovery, and deck handling tests are scheduled for 2013.
-The aerial refuelling demonstrations will be carried out in 2014.
+The aircraft was also tested for launching, operating, and recovering capabilities in a navy carrier operable area of 50nm.
+The carrier launch, recovery, and deck handling tests were completed in December 2012.